 At an age where most children are learning basic calculations, a young girl could calculate complex roots in a matter of seconds.

-This child prodigy was Shakuntala Devi - the woman whose life is the subject of Vidya Balan starrer biopic, Shakuntala Devi.
+This child prodigy was Shakuntala Devi – the woman whose life was also the subject of Vidya Balan starrer biopic, Shakuntala Devi.

 She was extraordinary, in every sense of the word!
 Know the story of the child prodigy & the human computer, #ShakuntalaDevi @sonypicsprodns @Abundantia_Ent @anumenon1805 @vikramix @SnehaRajani pic.twitter.com/P2PAqPp5Tt— vidya balan (@vidya_balan) September 16, 2019